hahaharry10/understanding-llvm-IR/1. Minimal C Code/minimal-c-code.md

 !4 = !{i32 7, !"frame-pointer", i32 1}
 !5 = !{!"Debian clang version 16.0.6 (27)"}
 ```
-Other than the file name changes at the top, `helloWorld.ll` is similar to `cla.ll` but has these lines extra:
+Other than the file name changes at the top, `helloWorld.ll` is similar to `cla.ll` but has these extra lines:
 - Line 6: The definition of a global string constant.
 - Line 16: `printf` function call.
 - Line 23: global function declaration for `printf`.